argoproj/argo-workflows/docs/argo-server-sso-argocd.md

 - A Dex `staticClients` configured for `argo-workflows-sso`
 - The `sso` configuration filled out in Argo Workflows Server to match

-## Example manifests for authenticating against ArgoCD's Dex (Kustomize)
+## Example manifests for authenticating against Argo CD's Dex (Kustomize)

-In ArgoCD, add an environment variable to Dex deployment and configuration:
+In Argo CD, add an environment variable to Dex deployment and configuration:
 ```yaml
 ---
 apiVersion: apps/v1